NEWS & UPDATES

 myself.
 We are now into CFI Invest 2.0.
 It’s a new day and a new start!

 To advance CFI Invest 2.0, I serve the following notice to the CFI and James

 Because all previous bible codes you came across were predictive, you wrongfully

-assumed that the Newton Bible Code is predictive.
+assumed that the Sagan Signal is predictive.
 It is not.
 Now you think that

 because all previous bible codes you came across were algorithmic, you conclude

-that the Newton Bible Code is algorithmic.
+that the Sagan Signal is algorithmic.
 You are wrong about this as well.
 The

 I have notified James that I have accepted his proposed algorithm test.
 Now, as